vfula/MLGEO2024_MarsFans/README.md

 ## Directory Structure

-- `download_data.ipynb`: Instructions for how to download the dataset we used at multiple different levels of processing.
+- `data/`: contains all of the data for this project, classified into `raw`, `clean`, and `AI_ready`.
+Note that these folders are empty to start because the data is not hosted on github.
+- `notebooks/`: contains all of the jupyter notebooks needed to download, process, and analyze the data for this project, including
+    - `Download_Data.ipynb`: downloads the raw, clean, or AI ready data.
-- `generate_clean_data.ipynb`: Data pipeline for going from raw data (lvl 1) to cleaned and clipped data (lvl 2).
+    - `Data_Cleaning.ipynb`: data pipeline for going from raw to clean data.
-- `generate_ai-ready_data.ipynb`: Data pipeline for going from cleand and clipped data (lvl 2) to AI ready data (lvl 3).
+    - `Prepare_AI_Ready_Data.ipynb`: data pipeline for going from clean to AI ready data.
-- `visualize_ai-ready_data.ipynb`: Visualize the AI ready data (level 3).
+    - `EDA.ipynb`: exploratory data analysis.
-- `analysis_exploratory-dimreduce.ipynb`: An exploratory analysis and dimensionality reduction of the data.
+    - `Dimensionality_Reduction.ipynb`: a sample analysis to demonstrate dimensionality reduction and other simple ML analysis.

 ## Getting Started